conda/ceps/cep-abi3.md

 ### Apply all actions in a `post-link.sh` script.

-A draft work provided at [python-feedstock](python-pr-669) This was suggested by `@mbargull`, but some community members (@baszalmstra,
+A draft work provided at [python-feedstock](Python-pr-669) This was suggested by `@mbargull`, but some community members (@baszalmstra,
 @wolfv) does not prefer post-link scripts as they can be used for arbitrary code execution.
-However in the author's opinion, this attack vector is not a new one since the install tool uses the python executable in the host environment to compile the python files.
+However in the author's opinion, this attack vector is not a new one since the install tool uses the Python executable in the host environment to compile the Python files.

 ### `noarch: python` packages with `__linux, __osx, __win` constrains.